sdsanchezm/exam-laboratory-codes-front/README.md

 # Documentation

+- The app can be previewed at [https://labexamcodessearch.netlify.app/](https://labexamcodessearch.netlify.app/)

 ## Repository Description

 - It contains the fron-end app of the backend at [https://github.com/sdsanchezm/exam-laboratory-codes-app] (written in C# .Net 6)